This is a plain English summary of an original research article

 A paper outlining the protocol: Cooper C, and others.
 APPLE-Tree (Active Prevention in People at risk of dementia: Lifestyle, behaviour change and technology to reduce cognitive and functional decline) programme protocol.
 Geriatric Psychiatry 2020;35:811-819.

-This research was supported by an Economic and Social Research Council/National Institute for Health Research programme grant.
+Funding: This research was supported by an Economic and Social Research Council/NIHR programme grant.